rrwick/Filtlong/README.md

 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 --trim --split 500 input.fastq.gz | gzip > output.fastq.gz
 ```

-* `--trim` ← Trim bases from the start and end of reads which do not match a k-mer in the reference.
+* `--trim` ← Trim bases from the start and end of reads which do not match a _k_-mer in the reference.
 This ensures the each read starts and ends with good sequence.
-* `--split 500` ← Split reads whenever 500 consecutive bases fail to match a k-mer in the reference.
+* `--split 500` ← Split reads whenever 500 consecutive bases fail to match a _k_-mer in the reference.
 This serves to remove very poor parts of reads while keeping the good parts.
 A lower value will split more aggressively and a higher value will be more conservative.

 <table>
     <tr>